Take a deep breath. I’ll tell you exactly what to do.

 They act on impulse and instinct.
 Dogs by nature are scavengers.
 They will seek out food if it is available to them, especially if it is high value.
 We cannot fault them for expressing behaviors that are natural to them.

 Don’t beat yourself up either or question why you’re even feeding raw.
-You know processed pet food is far riskier.
+Statistically speaking, processed pet food is far riskier.

 Here’s what to do instead: